jdbdev/sbyra/README.md

 ## How it all Works - The Racing Model Schema:

+Regular User: A user can create a yacht and register for various Regatta series and events.

-Staff Users create Series to hold a set of regattas or racing events (yearly, monthly, weekly, etc.).
-Once a series is created, various events can be added, modified and evaluated.
+Admin User: An Admin User can create Series to hold a set of regattas or racing events (yearly, monthly, weekly, etc.).
+Once a Series is created, various events can be added, modified and evaluated.
 The Event has a ForeignKey relationship to the Series.
 Yacht and Event have a Many to Many relationship linked by a through table Result.
 The Result table contains individual yacht results for various events.

 The core of the project relies on the Racing app schema and the Result table.
 The Result table links an individual Yacht to an individual Event.
 As an Event has varying start times for different yacht racing classes, the Result table provides the logic to determine the final result based on a yacht's start time (assciated to it's class), finish time and phrf rating.
 A time correction algorithm in the Result calcultes the results following;